beiko-lab/arete/README.md

 3. Start running your own analysis (ideally using `-profile docker` for stability)!

     ```bash
-    nextflow run fmaguire/arete -profile conda --input_sample_table samplesheet.csv --reference_genome efaecium_DO.fasta --outgroup_genome test/E_hirae_ATCC9790_GCF_000271405.2_ASM27140v2_genomic.fna
+    nextflow run fmaguire/arete -profile docker --input_sample_table samplesheet.csv --reference_genome efaecium_DO.fasta --outgroup_genome test/E_hirae_ATCC9790_GCF_000271405.2_ASM27140v2_genomic.fna
     ```
 `samplesheet.csv` must be formatted `sample,fastq_1,fastq_2`

-If you have issues running the workflow with `-profile conda` due to mob-suite, use `-profile docker` and just comment out mob-suite [here](https://github.com/fmaguire/arete/blob/master/workflows/pipeline.nf#L164).

 **Note**: If you get this error at the end ```Failed to invoke `workflow.onComplete` event handler``` it isn't a problem, it just means you don't have an sendmail   configured and it can't send an email report saying it finished correctly i.e., its not that the workflow failed.

-See [usage docs](https://github.com/fmaguire/arete/usage) for all of the available options when running the pipeline.
+See [usage docs](docs/usage.md) for all of the available options when running the pipeline.

 ## Documentation

-The ARETE pipeline comes with documentation about the pipeline: [usage](https://github.com/fmaguire/arete/usage) and [output](https://github.com/fmaguire/arete/output).
+The ARETE pipeline comes with documentation about the pipeline: [usage](docs/usage.md) and [output](docs/output.md).

 ## Credits

-ARETE was written by Finlay Maguire.
+ARETE was written by [Finlay Maguire](https://github.com/fmaguire) and is currently developed by [Alex Manuele](https://github.com/alexmanuele).

 ## Contributions and Support

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#arete` channel](https://nfcore.slack.com/channels/arete) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations